All in One View

 You can separate your document into hierarchical

-sections with headings using the #
+sections with headings using the # symbol.
+This

 makes your README easier to navigate.
 For example: